kjleitz/notes/learn_on_cloud9.md

  - `sudo npm install -g n`
  - `sudo npm install -g protractor`

-## Setting up your computer up with Github
+## Setting up your computer up with GitHub

-All of this courses content is stored on Github so you're going to have to do a lot of cloning (copying files from your github account to your computer) and pushing (taking files you've saved on your computer, and updating your github files with them).
+All of this courses content is stored on GitHub so you're going to have to do a lot of cloning (copying files from your GitHub account to your computer) and pushing (taking files you've saved on your computer, and updating your GitHub files with them).

-It would be a real pain if you have to type your password in every time you wanted to perform one of these actions.
-Luckily you don't have to with an SSH key.
-You can set this up by following the following steps:
+It would be a real pain if you had to type in your password every time you wanted to perform one of these actions.
+Luckily you don't have to if you use an SSH key.
+You can set this up by following these steps:

- - `cat ~/.ssh/id_rsa.pub`.
-This will display the output of your SSH key to your terminal.
-You can then copy that, and add as ssh key on github by following the [instructions posted on github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-Note: The first step in these instructions is _the same_ as doing the `cat ~/.ssh/id_rsa.pub` command and manually copying the text.
+ - `cat ~/.ssh/id_rsa.pub` - This will display the output of your SSH key to your terminal.
+You can then copy that and add it as an SSH key on GitHub by following the [instructions posted on GitHub](https://help.GitHub.com/articles/adding-a-new-ssh-key-to-your-GitHub-account/).
+Note: The first step in these instructions is _the same_ as doing the `cat ~/.ssh/id_rsa.pub` command and manually copying the text, so you can skip it.
- - You're also going to want to let the git that is running on your machine to know you you are.
+ - You're also going to want to let the git that is running on Cloud9 to know who you are.
 You can set this up by running: `git config --global user.email "you@example.com"` and `git config --global user.name "Your Name"`

 ## Configure the Learn-Co gem

 Now that you have most of your tools installed, you're going to want to configure your learn-co gem.
 As previously mentioned, this gem lets you run tests, open labs, submit them, and save them to finish later.
-You can configure the gem to your account by using the following command:
+You can configure the gem to be associated with your account by using the following command:

- - `learn whoami` and enter oauth token when asked (from https://learn.co/<github_username>)
+ - `learn whoami` - Then, enter your OAuth token when asked (go to your Learn.co profile at https://learn.co/<GitHub_username> and copy the OAuth token from the bottom of the page)

 ## Optional Dotfiles

-These dotfiles do a variety of different things and I highly recomend you download them.
+These dotfiles do a variety of different things and they are highly recommended, but optional.
+The command `curl` downloads a file from a URL and saves it to a file you specify after the `-o` flag.

- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/irbrc" -o "$HOME/.irbrc"` - This file gives you some nice formatting for when you're in IRB (IRB lets you write ruby code in your terminal)
+ - `curl "https://raw.GitHubusercontent.com/flatiron-school/dotfiles/master/irbrc" -o "$HOME/.irbrc"` - This file gives you some nice formatting for when you're in IRB (IRB lets you write ruby code in your terminal)
- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/ubuntu-gitignore" -o "$HOME/.gitignore"` - Global .gitignore rules.
-When you add a .gitignore file to a project, it let's you specify certain files that you DO NOT want pushed up to github (like API keys...)
+ - `curl "https://raw.GitHubusercontent.com/flatiron-school/dotfiles/master/ubuntu-gitignore" -o "$HOME/.gitignore"` - Global .gitignore rules.
+When you add a .gitignore file to a project, it let's you specify certain files that you DO NOT want pushed up to GitHub (like API keys...)
- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_bash_profile" -o "$HOME/.bash_profile"` - Your bash profile loads up every time you open a terminal window.
-The Learn bash_profile is designed to load up a bunch of shortcuts for you as well as make sure that RVM loads up every time you open the terminal.
-I recommend you take a look at this file and even see if there are any shortcuts of your own that you'd like to add!
-Note: this will overwrite existing bash profile, so back up if you want to.
+ - `curl "https://raw.GitHubusercontent.com/flatiron-school/dotfiles/master/linux_bash_profile" -o "$HOME/.bash_profile"` - Your bash profile loads up every time you open a terminal window.
+The Learn bash_profile is designed to load up a bunch of shortcuts for you, and makes sure RVM loads up every time you open the terminal.
- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_gitconfig" -o "$HOME/.gitconfig"` then `nano $HOME/.gitconfig` and edit what needs to be edited (github username and github email in a few places).
-To save a file in nano, press ctrl+O, then verify that the file name is what you would like, press 'enter', and finally press ctrl+X to quit nano.
+ - `curl "https://raw.GitHubusercontent.com/flatiron-school/dotfiles/master/linux_gitconfig" -o "$HOME/.gitconfig"` - Then, `nano $HOME/.gitconfig` and edit what might need to be edited (GitHub username and GitHub email in a few places).
+To save a file in nano, press ctrl+O, then verify that the file name is what you would like (it will already be filled in with the original filename, so you shouldn't have to change anything), then press 'enter', and finally press ctrl+X to quit nano.

 ## Using `rackup` and `shotgun`

 ### The full commands

 Normally, when you use `rackup` or `shotgun` to serve a site locally (e.g. with Sinatra), a local server is set up so that you can access it from _only_ your computer.
 However, Cloud9 is not your computer!
-You need to tell `rackup` and `shotgun` which IP address and port to serve your site on, so you can navigate to a URL it supplies to access it (as opposed to navigating to `http://localhost:9292` like normal).
+You need to tell `rackup` and `shotgun` which IP address and port to serve your site with, so you can navigate to the URL it supplies to access it (as opposed to navigating to `http://localhost:9292` like normal).
 You will need to use the following commands to use `rackup` and `shotgun` on Cloud9 (you don't need to run these commands at the moment, just when you need to start a server with `rackup` or `shotgun` for your lessons):

 - `rackup -p $PORT -o $IP`
 - `shotgun -p $PORT -o $IP`